Software Development Terms Beginning with R

 React Component

-A component is a JavaScript function (or class) that can accept arbitrary inputs (called "props") and returns an element (UI).
+Section titled “React Component”React component is a JavaScript function or class that accepts a single argument called props and returns an element (UI).

 React Component Testing Tool